-The Bureau of International Narcotics and Law Enforcement Affairs (INL) Office of Aviation – also known as the INL Air Wing – oversees a combined fleet of more than 150 active airplanes and helicopters in some of the most challenging, remote, austere, and dangerous countries in the world.
-INL’s fleet flies over 51,000 hours each year in support of U.S. foreign assistance and foreign policy missions related to counternarcotics, counterterrorism, border security, law enforcement, and embassy transportation.
-The Air Wing operates in several countries in South America, the Middle East, and South and Central Asia on a continuous basis, as well as at other temporary locations.
-INL has robust logistics and maintenance capabilities that provide services to our overseas operating locations and ensures high aircraft availability rates.
-INL received the General Services Administration (GSA) Federal Aviation Program Award for outstanding achievements in aircraft administration, operations, maintenance, training, and safety in 2000, 2005, and 2011.
+The Bureau of International Narcotics and Law Enforcement Affairs' Office of Aviation (also known as the INL Air Wing) oversees a combined fleet of more than 150 active airplanes and helicopters operating in some of the most challenging, remote, austere, and dangerous countries in the world.
+INL’s fleet of aircraft flies over 51,000 hours annually in support of missions related to counternarcotics, counterterrorism, border security, law enforcement and embassy transportation.
+The Air Wing operates in several countries in South America, the Middle East, and South Central Asia on a continuous basis as well as at other temporary locations as required by the Department.
+INL’s Air Wing has robust logistics and maintenance capabilities that provide services to the overseas operating locations and ensures high aircraft availability rates.
+INL received the General Services Administration (GSA) Federal Aviation Program Award for outstanding achievements in aircraft administration, operations, maintenance, training, and safety in 2000, 2005 and 2011.